Elements-Agency/benjaminjyoung/content/artwork/okay/index.md

 ---
+date: 2022-12-20
 title: Okay
 description: The Okay realism drawing is a human Okay hand sign, drawn with graphite pencil.
+alt: The drawing displays a detailed pencil sketch of a human hand with a gentle curvature of the fingers and intricate line work that captures the texture of the skin.
 author: Benjamin J. Young

-date: 2022-12-20
+featured: false
+popularity: 999
 ratio: portrait
-alt: The drawing displays a detailed pencil sketch of a human hand with a gentle curvature of the fingers and intricate line work that captures the texture of the skin.
-images: ['painting.jpg']
-videos: []

 type: Drawing
 medium: Graphite Pencil
 material: Printer Paper
 category: Realism
 subject: Figure
 size:

+aliases: [/okay]
+images: ['painting.jpg']
+videos: []
 tags: [persons hand, human anatomy, drawing, graphite pencil, realism, figure art]
-featured: false
-aliases: [/okay]
 ---

 **Okay** depicts a human hand, my hand, sketched in pencil with a focus on realism and attention to detail.
 It is positioned in a relaxed pose, resting to the side of my leg with the fingers slightly curled inward.
 I have taken care to render the textures and lines on the skin, showing the unique patterns and creases that can be found on a person’s palm and fingers.